 Avoid excess pre-exercise caffeine which can further increase cortisol levels.

-Consuming muscle-preserving branch chain amino acids before and during your workout.
+Consuming Beyond BCAA (branch chain amino acids) before and during your workout.

 Drink a fast-acting sports drink before exercising.